simabagheri1/simabagheri1.github.io/README.md

 I would love to expand my research on the following topics, as I have a GREAT passion for psychology and social science:
 - Usable security and privacy
-- Human-AI interaction
+- Human-Computer interaction
-- Social computing
+- Social computing, and social cybersecurity

 ---------